 In 1987 a small group of Sixth Formers, led by teacher Liz Rutter, came across a small school whilst trekking in Nepal, that was the start of a long relationship between Leweston and Jana Jyoti.
 Since then Leweston has raised enough money to construct new school buildings, sent GAP year teachers with hundreds of books, pens and pencils and, when the earthquake struck in 2015, pupils came together to raise money to support the repairs.
 At present the school is fundraising for a scholarship to allow one of the students to go onto university in Nepal.

-The relationship celebrates its 30 year anniversary in 2017 and we are looking forward to welcoming a some of former pupils who have spent time at the school for a reunion in November.
-The current Head will be travelling to Leweston to join us.
+The relationship celebrated its 30 year anniversary in 2017 and we welcomed some former pupils who have spent time at the school for a reunion in November.
+The current Head there also travelled to Leweston to join us.

 All Year 12 students take part in the weekly community service programme visiting local residential homes, elderly residents, helping in the Parish and local Primary schools and visiting and supporting young mothers.
 The students host a tea party at the end of each term for those they have been involved with which is an extremely popular event.